iandchasse/GxEPD2/README.md

 - note that the new Waveshare Universal e-Paper Raw Panel Driver HAT Rev 2.3 needs PWR connected to VCC or driven HIGH
 - see https://www.waveshare.com/wiki/E-Paper_Driver_HAT

+### ESP-IDF Compatibility
+The library can be used directly in ESP-IDF projects.
+A minimal `CMakeLists.txt` and legacy `component.mk` are provided so the component can be added to the project via `idf_component_register`.
+Arduino style calls such as `digitalWrite`, `delay` or the global `SPI` and `Serial` objects are mapped to their ESP-IDF counterparts through the lightweight compatibility layer located in the `idf` folder.

 ### Paged Drawing, Picture Loop
  - This library uses paged drawing to limit RAM use and cope with missing single pixel update support
  - buffer size can be selected in the application by template parameter page_height, see GxEPD2_Example